Our Mission

 Tenets of Faith

-The below items are fundamental beliefs that G3 Fellowship holds as being true.
-Though not all-inclusive, they give a summary of our theological beliefs on biblical subjects.
+The following are fundamental beliefs that G3 Fellowship holds as true.
+Though not all-inclusive, they summarize our theological beliefs on biblical subjects.

 The Scriptures Inspired